sxjczzl/Homebrew-brew/share/doc/homebrew/Analytics.md

 The code is viewable in https://github.com/Homebrew/brew/blob/master/Library/Homebrew/utils/analytics.rb and https://github.com/Homebrew/brew/blob/master/Library/Homebrew/utils/analytics.sh.
 They are done in a separate background process and fail fast to avoid delaying any execution.
 They will fail immediately and silently if you have no network connection.

 ## Opting out
-If, after everything you've read, you still wish to opt out of Homebrew's analytics, you can set this variable in your environment:
+Homebrew analytics helps us maintainers and leaving it on is appreciated.
+However, if you want to opt out of Homebrew's analytics, you can set this variable in your environment:

 ```sh
 export HOMEBREW_NO_ANALYTICS=1